aipowerorg/aipowerorg.github.io/docs/Automate/content-enhancement.md

     - `{categories}`
     - For WooCommerce products, you can also use placeholders like `{price}`, `{regular_price}`, `{sku}`, `{attributes}`, `{stock_quantity}`,`{stock_status}`, `{weight}`, `{length}`, `{width}`, `{height}`, `{purchase_note}`, `{product_categories}`.

 Click **Save Task**.
-The task will queue the matching posts and begin the enhancement process according to your schedule.
+The task will queue the matching posts and begin the update process according to your schedule.